udecode/plate/.changeset/core-mi.md

 interface PlatePlugin {
   inject?: {
     /**
-     * Any plugin can use this field to inject code into a stack.
+     * Any plugin can use this property to inject code into a stack.
      * For example, if multiple plugins have defined
      * `inject.editor.insertData.transformData` for `key=KEY_DESERIALIZE_HTML`,
      * `insertData` plugin will call all of these `transformData` for `KEY_DESERIALIZE_HTML` plugin.